What is Legionnaires’ disease?

 What organism causes Legionnaires’ disease?

 Legionnaires’ disease is caused by bacteria that belong to the family Legionellaceae.
-This family now includes 50 species and over 70 serogroups.
-Approximately half of these species have been implicated in human disease.
+This family now includes more than 58 species approximately 25 of these species have been implicated in human disease.
 Legionella pneumophila is responsible for approximately 90% of infections.
 Most cases are caused by L. pneumophila, serogroup 1.
-Legionella species are small (0.3 to 0.9 μm in width and approximately 2 μm in length) faintly staining Gram-negative rods with polar flagella (except L. oakridgensis).
+Legionella species are small (0.3 to 0.9 μm in width and approximately 2 μm in length) faintly staining gram-negative rods with polar flagella (except L. oakridgensis).
 They generally appear as small coccobacilli in infected tissue or secretions.
 They are distinguished from other saccharolytic bacteria by their requirement for L-cysteine and iron salts for primary isolation on solid media and by their unique cellular fatty acids and ubiquinones.

 Where do Legionella bacteria come from?

 Legionella are natural inhabitants of water and can be detected in rivers, lakes, and streams.
 One type of Legionella species (L. longbeachae) has been found in potting soil.

 What have been the water sources for Legionnaires’ disease?

 The major source is water distribution systems of large buildings including hotels and hospitals.
 Cooling towers have long been thought to be a major source for Legionella, but new data suggest that this is an overemphasized mode of transmission.
 Other sources include mist machines, humidifiers, whirlpool spas, and hot springs.
 Air conditioners are not a source for Legionnaires’ disease.

 How do people contract Legionella?